ExitValue.ai

 How much is my fintech worth?

-Sub-$25M revenue fintechs typically sell for 3-8x revenue, depending on revenue model.
+Sub-$25M revenue fintechs typically sell for a revenue-multiple range, depending on revenue model.
 Mid-market ($25M-$200M revenue) trades at 5-12x.
 Growth-stage category leaders with strong NRR and category dominance trade at 10-30x.
-Profitable fintechs in our internal transaction data show a median EV/EBITDA of 11.0x and median EV/Revenue of 2.1x.
+Profitable fintechs in our internal transaction data show a median earnings multiple of 11.0x and median revenue multiple of 2.1x.

 Why do payments and SaaS fintechs trade at different multiples?

-Pure SaaS fintech (Bill.com, nCino) trades on recurring-software comps at 5-15x revenue.
+Pure SaaS fintech (Bill.com, nCino) trades on recurring-software comps at a revenue-multiple range.
 Transaction processing (Block at ~2x, Adyen at ~12x) trades on net take rate and volume growth, with an order-of-magnitude spread depending on take-rate quality.
 Lending fintech trades on net interest margin and credit performance.
 The revenue model, not the "fintech" label, determines the comp set.

 What is net take rate and why does it matter?